hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 3. ITERATIVE AND INCREMENTAL CONSENSUS
+⭐️In parallel with "Giving impacts", for adjusting SET role ->
+- establish SET role
+- attracting decision-makers and colleagues
+- 関心を持ってもらい、自分ごとにさせる

 At the end of the first week I joined LINE Corporation, I built the first rough ideas of SET including objective, missions, responsibilities, solutions, and milestones based on gathered information I mentioned above.
 Additionally, I proposed them to "decision makers" like senior managers and executives.

 I don't think that I can build the perfect solutions and agree on them with decision makers at once.
 I supposed that it would be preferable not only me but decision makers to continue proposing ideas, getting feedbacks, and improving proposal.
 Additionally, there were few persons who could lead "strategy formulation" in LINE Corporation at that time.
 Leading decision-making gave impacts to decision makers and it was good for attracting their interests in SET.
 Therefore, I chose to iterate build-propose-learn cycle weekly as "Iterative and Incremental Consensus" approach.